reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 Company City: XYZ
 ```

-So by introspecting the annotation at run-time we can access some common information of all employees and avoid the name for repetition.
+So by introspecting the annotation at run-time we can access some common information of all employees and avoid the a lot of repetition if we had to construct a lot of objects.

 Now, we will get into the details of Meta-Annotations, which we used in the example above: